City of York (barque): Another wreck and aftermath

 A short time after the storm, the government recognised the need for additional lighthouses to assist with navigation in the waters around the island and the approaches to Fremantle.
 A second lighthouse at Rottnest at Bathurst Point on the eastern end was built soon after, being completed just 13 months after the City of York incident.
+New pilot boats, like the Lady Forrest were also commissioned to improve pilot services out of Fremantle.

 A memorial at Fremantle Cemetery commemorates the lives lost in the City of York and Carlisle Castle tragedies.
 The memorial was built in 1900 from public subscriptions.